What is the Meaning of API?

 - Reduce friction and allow users to register on your website by using Facebook or Google accounts.

-- APIs can be used to analyse and report on your website performance.
+- APIs can be used to analyze and report on your website performance.

 - Voice APIs are used to integrate VoIP telephony into a business.